 This course engages practicing arts educators in developing effective advocacy strategies, arguments and approaches grounded in reliable research and assessment measures.
 Educators clearly communicating these measures can effectively leverage them in persuading administrators, parents and policy makers to energetically support and advance the critical work of arts education.
 (3 credits)

-Students take 1 non-thesis credit hour per semester, which provides a structure and opportunity to observe and reflect on their practice in relation to the coursework.
+Students take one Reflective Practice, Research, and Portfolio credit hour per semester, which provides a structure and opportunity to observe and reflect on their practice in relation to the coursework.
 These credit hours culminate in a final reflective practice portfolio.

-Summer 2 electives take place over two 6-week summer sessions.
+Electives take place over 6-week summer sessions.
 Course options include:

 This course explores Universal Design for Learning in Art Education for the purposes of enhancing the learning experiences of students with disabilities and all learners and makes practical applications to classroom experiences.